-As the Company is currently pursuing a potential reverse takeover the Directors take the view that KPIs would not provide materially useful information to investors at this time.
+As the Company is currently focused on restructuring its balance sheet, the Directors take the view that KPIs would not provide materially useful information to investors at this time.
 As the business develops further, the addition of KPIs will be considered and added as appropriate.